oasis-tcs/idpf-specification/idpf_specification.md

 ###

 ## Dynamic Registers
 Dynamic register offsets and spacing for an array of registers are learnt by the device driver upon interaction with the Device Control plane.
-The offsets and spacing listed below are optional and could be used by teh driver in absence of the Control plane providing the actual offsets and spacing for a device.
+The offsets and spacing listed below are optional and could be used by the driver in absence of the Control plane providing the actual offsets and spacing for a device.

 ### VF Interrupt Dynamic Control N - INT_DYN_CTLN [n] (0x00003800 + 0x4 *n, n=0...63; RW)